-Small for gestational age (SGA) neonates are at increased risk of adverse perinatal outcome and development of metabolic and cardiovascular diseases in adult life.1-5 The expectation that these risks can be potentially reduced by medical interventions, national societies from many developed countries have issued guidelines on monitoring and criteria for delivery of such pregnancies.
-However, there remains considerable uncertainty as how best to identify SGA fetuses.7 The established method of identifying a group of women at high-risk of delivering SGA neonates, requiring increased surveillance, is use of risk scoring systems; although this approach is relatively simple to perform, it does not provide patient-specific risks and has uncertain performance of predicting SGA neonates.
-Another approach to early prediction of delivery of SGA neonates is to use logistic regression models that combine maternal factors with first-trimester biomarkers.9-12 These models provide patient-specific risks for different pre-specified cut-offs of birth weight percentile and gestational age at delivery, which has led to an arbitrary dichotomization of the disease; different models for different SGA definitions are required and adding new biomarkers requires re-fitting the whole model.
+Small-for-gestational-age (SGA) neonates are at increased risk of adverse perinatal outcome and development of metabolic and cardiovascular diseases in adult life1-5.
+With the expectation that these risks can be potentially reduced by medical intervention, national societies from many developed countries have issued guidelines on monitoring and criteria for delivery of such pregnancies6.
+However, there remains considerable uncertainty as to how best to identify SGA fetuses7.
+The established method of identifying a group of women at high risk of delivering a SGA neonate, requiring increased surveillance, is use of risk scoring systems; although this approach is relatively simple to perform, it does not provide patient-specific risks and has uncertain performance in predicting a SGA neonate8.
+Another approach to early prediction of delivery of a SGA neonate is to use logistic regression models that combine maternal factors with first-trimester biomarkers9-12.
+These models provide patient-specific risks for different prespecified cut-offs of birth-weight percentile and gestational age (GA) at delivery, which has led to an arbitrary dichotomization of the disease; different models for different SGA definitions are required, and adding new biomarkers requires refitting the whole model.

-An alternative approach for prediction of SGA neonates is to consider SGA as a spectrum disorder whose severity is continuously reflected in both the gestational age at delivery and z-score in birth weight for gestational age.
-The concept of this approach is similar to that of the competing risks model in the assessment of risks for Preeclampsia (PE).13-15 In this approach, which is based on a survival-time model, every woman has a personalized distribution of gestational age at delivery with PE and it is assumed that if the pregnancy were to continue indefinitely all women would develop PE; whether PE occurs or not depends on competition between delivery before or after development of PE.
-The risk of delivery with PE before a specified gestational age, assuming no other cause delivery, is given by the area under the probability density curve.
-The new model for SGA prediction uses a continuous personalized joint bivariate Gaussian distribution of gestational age at delivery and zscore of birth weight.
+An alternative approach for prediction of a SGA neonate is to consider SGA as a spectrum disorder, the severity of which is continuously reflected in both GA at delivery and Z-score of birth weight for GA.
+The concept of this approach is similar to that of the competing-risks model in the assessment of risk for pre-eclampsia (PE)^{13-15}.
+In this approach, which is based on a survival-time model, every woman has a personalized distribution of GA at delivery with PE and it is assumed that, if the pregnancy were to continue indefinitely, all women would develop PE; whether PE occurs depends on competition between delivery before or after development of PE.
+The risk of delivery with PE before a specified GA, assuming no other cause of delivery, is given by the area under the probability density curve.
+The new model for SGA prediction uses a continuous personalized joint bivariate Gaussian distribution of GA at delivery and Z-score of birth weight.
 The risk for any desired SGA definition is the volume under the surface of the joint probability distribution.

-The objectives of this study are first, to develop a new model for prediction of SGA neonates, based on maternal characteristics and history, in which gestational age at the time of delivery and birth weight z-score are treated as continuous variables, and second, to compare the predictive performance of the new model for SGA neonates to that of previous methods.
+The objectives of this study were, first, to develop a new model for prediction of a SGA neonate, based on maternal characteristics and history, in which GA at the time of delivery and birth-weight Z-score are treated as continuous variables, and, second, to compare the predictive performance of the new model for a SGA neonate to that of previous methods.